Interior regularity for two-dimensional stationary $Q$-valued maps: Analysis of the singular set

 \section{Analysis of the singular set}

-In the first subsection we show how given a stationary map we can construct a new one whose points of cardinality $k$ are collapsed.
-In the second section we recall the frequency function and its consequence in our setting.
+In the first subsection we show how, given a stationary map, we can construct a new one whose points of cardinality $k$ are collapsed to $Q\a{0}$.
+In the second section we recall the frequency function and its consequences in our setting.
 Finally in the last subsection we conclude the proof of Theorem \ref{thm:dimension}.